makeup-style in-depth: Default CSS

 Reset/restyle:

-• Style is removed for <abbr> attribute to not give the illusion that it has a functionality that works universally.
-For instance when using title attribute its functionality must be extended for touch screens.
-When its functionality is not extended, the context of the element must give away its meaning (see <abbr> at MDN.
+attribute its functionality must be extended for touch screens.
+When its functionality is not extended, the context of the element must give away its meaning (see<abbr>

 abbr, hr {